Business Administration Information Systems

-What is Business Administration Information Systems?
+Why study Business Administration Information Systems?

 The Master of Science in Business Administration-Information Systems (MS-IS) is geared toward part-time and full-time students who wish to start or further a career in Information Systems.
-The MS-IS program presents an innovative leading edge curriculum that is designed to give students the skills necessary to succeed in a challenging career.
-With daytime, evening and weekend classes available, the program attracts students from diverse backgrounds who share a common passion for technology.
+The MS-IS program presents an innovative leading-edge curriculum that is designed to give students the skills necessary to succeed in a challenging career.
+With daytime, evening, and weekend classes available, the program attracts students from diverse backgrounds who share a common passion for technology.

 Graduates of the MS-IS program are working at major corporations around the world such as Convergys, Deloitte, EY, Cummins, General Electric, HSBC, SAP, KPMG, PwC, Accenture, Proctor & Gamble, Unilever, University of Cincinnati, Great American Insurance, and US Bank.
-Graduates of the program are performing exceptionally well in their careers and are proving to be valuable assets to their organization.
+Graduates of the program are performing exceptionally well in their careers and are proving to be valuable assets to their organizations.

 A significant and unique feature of the program is that it requires an experiential component for both full-time and part-time students.
 The experiential component gives students the opportunity to work with faculty in applying their classroom education to critical projects in their co-op or full-time positions.